Gwendal-Beaumont/TwinCobot-ALS-Docker/README.md

 ## Prerequisites

 1. Linux OS.
-It's hihgly recommended to have a Linux operating system to avoid different system instabilities.
+It's highly recommended to have a Linux operating system to avoid different system instabilities.
 2. Docker and Docker-compose installed.
 OpenHab container works in a containerization system based on [Docker](https://docs.docker.com/engine/install/).
 The setup requires docker-compose to launch the OpenHab container with specific parameters.